noho-glitch/dad-jokes-api/README.md

 ## About

-Single Page React Act Utilizing the Dad Jokes API Where You Can Find and Vote on Your Favorite Dad Jokes.
+Single Page React Act App Utilizing the Dad Jokes API Where You Can Find and Vote on Your Favorite Dad Jokes.

 Built With React